Skip to Content

 Question: What are the signs of internal bleeding after c-section?

-With millions of women undergoing a c-section yearly, there is a possibility of serious complications happening especially in parts of the world with poor healthcare facilities.
+With millions of women undergoing a c-section yearly, there is a possibility of serious complications happening, especially in parts of the world with poor healthcare facilities.
+Serious bleeding (postpartum hemorrhage) is one of the most important causes of maternal death worldwide.
+NCBI+1

-First of all, a caesarian section is a common major operation carried out by a doctor in the theatre through an incision made in the lower abdomen to deliver a baby while ensuring minimal risk to both mother and child.
+First of all, a caesarian section is a common major operation carried out by a doctor in the theatre through an incision made in the lower abdomen to deliver a baby while trying to keep risks as low as possible for both mother and child.
+NCBI

-Currently, it is estimated that over 10 percent of women will have a c-section, and in some countries, the numbers are astonishingly high.
-But here’s the thing, the chances of a serious complication after a c-section is rare, though even in best hands, complications can occur.
+Currently, it is estimated that more than 20% of births worldwide are by c-section, and in some countries, the rates are much higher.
+NCBI But here’s the thing: while serious complications after a c-section are not common, they can still happen even in the best hands.

-Common complications that can happen after a c-section are infections, internal bleeding, vaginal bleeding with big size clots, and sometimes, death.
+Common complications that can happen after a c-section include infections, heavy vaginal bleeding, internal bleeding, blood clots in the legs or lungs, and in rare cases, death.
+Mayo Clinic+1

-If you’ve had a c-section and now worried about the risk of internal bleeding, it is essential to see your doctor right away.
+If you’ve had a c-section and are now worried about the risk of internal bleeding, it is essential to see your doctor or go to the hospital right away.

-This article explains the signs and symptoms of internal bleeding after c-section, and urgent treatment needed.
+This article explains the signs and symptoms of internal bleeding after c-section, and the urgent treatment that may be needed.
+It is for information only and does not replace emergency care.
+If you are in doubt, treat it as an emergency.
+Cleveland Clinic+1

 Symptoms and signs of internal bleeding after c-section